-Auto PC Care is quite similar to many other programs of this type, for example, IOByte System Care, CompuClever PC TuneUp, Auto PC Cleaner 2019.
-Typically, they supposed to improve system performance, fix errors, registry, remove malware, unwanted programs, and so on.
-Nevertheless, it is not recommended to trust apps that are distributed through setups of other programs.
-We advise not to use (pay for) Auto PC Care or other software that is categorized as PUA.
+Auto PC Care is similar to many other programs of this type including, for example, IOByte System Care, CompuClever PC TuneUp, and Auto PC Cleaner 2019.
+They supposedly improve system performance, fix errors, registry, remove malware, unwanted programs, and so on, however, do not trust apps that are distributed through the set-ups of other programs.
+Do not purchase Auto PC Care or other software categorized as PUAs.

 How did potentially unwanted applications install on my computer?

-Very often people download and install unwanted software by accident.
-They cause it by clicking unreliable, deceptive advertisements or carelessly downloading (or installing) other software.
-There are many ads that, if clicked, execute scripts designed to start download or installation process of unwanted apps.
-Also, unwanted apps are often included in setups of other software too.
-However, such information is usually hidden in their settings like "Advanced", "Custom", and so on.
-People allow for PUAs to be downloaded and installed together with some other software when they do not check (and change) settings that are included in setups of programs that they actually want to download or/and install.
+People often download and install unwanted software by accident.
+This happens by clicking dubious, deceptive advertisements or downloading/installing other software.
+If clicked, many ads execute scripts designed to start the download or installation process of unwanted apps.
+Furthermore, unwanted apps are often included into the set-ups of other software, however, this information is usually hidden in settings such as "Advanced", "Custom", and so on.
+People allow PUAs to be downloaded and installed with other software when they fail to check and change settings included into the set-ups of regular programs that they wish to download and/or install.

-Files and programs should not be downloaded via questionable sources like Peer-to-Peer networks (eMule, torrent clients and so on), unofficial, questionable websites, third party downloaders, and so on.
-The same applies to installations, programs should not be installed through third party tools.
-We advise to use only official websites and direct download links.
-Furthermore, if download or installation setup contains any settings, they should be checked and all offers to install or download unwanted apps dismissed.
-Intrusive ads that are displayed on shady pages should not be clicked/trusted.
-Ads of this type often lead to untrustworthy pages or cause downloads, installations of various PUAs.
-If a browser opens such pages by itself (or it constantly displays ads), then we advise to check the list of installed extensions, plug-ins or add-ons and remove unwanted or suspicious entries as soon as possible.
-The same should be done with unwanted programs that are installed on the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Files and programs should not be downloaded via dubious sources such as Peer-to-Peer networks (eMule, torrent clients, and so on), unofficial, dubious websites, or third party downloaders.
+The same applies to installation.
+Programs should not be installed through third party tools.
+Use only official websites and direct download links.
+If download or installation setups contain any settings, check them carefully and dismiss offers to install or download unwanted apps.
+Intrusive ads that are displayed on dubious web pages should not be clicked/trusted.
+They often lead to untrustworthy web pages or cause download/installation of various PUAs.
+If a browser opens these pages automatically or continually displays ads, check the list of installed extensions, plug-ins, and add-ons and remove unwanted or suspicious entries immediately.
+The same should be applied to unwanted programs that are installed on the operating system.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Auto PC Care installation setup: